-For the year ended April 30, 2014, operating profit increased over the prior year due to lower selling, general and administrative expenses as described above, partially offset by lower gross margin and higher R&D spending.
-As in the prior year, the FEI-NY segment where the Company's satellite payload contracts are performed, accounted for all of fiscal year 2014's operating profit.
+For the year ended April 30, 2014, operating profit increased over the prior year due to lower selling, general and administrative expenses, partially offset by lower gross margin and higher R&D spending.
+The FEI-NY segment where the Company's satellite payload contracts are performed, accounted for all of fiscal year 2014's operating profit.
 The Company's other two segments, FEI-Zyfer and Gillam-FEI, both incurred operating losses on lower sales volume.